CodeScop/Oge-Mai-Field-Guide/shrineintro.md

 **My Shrine Notes will be mostly divided by Bracelet.** That is to say, I'll discuss resources, monsters, and quests grouped by which Bracelet makes them appear.
 (It's worth noting that cheaper Bracelets seem to give fewer monsters and quests.) **I also have a Wardrobe section available after all the regular Bracelet sections** to summarize all the Wardrobe available, for anyone who wants to browse (but at the end so it's easy for anyone else to skip).

+**Want a preview?** Each Bracelet premiered with a banner listing images of all the monsters and wardrobe items it unlocks.
+I've saved those banners here: https://github.com/CodeScop/Oge-Mai-Field-Guide/tree/master/bannershrine

-There are currently 5 Bracelets available (listing alphabetically):
+There are currently 7 Bracelets available (listing alphabetically):

+- Birds Time Bracelet - 3 Shrine Tickets (released 14 May 2020, based on the Carnival NaNoWriMo event November 2018)
 - Ducks Time Bracelet - 3 Shrine Tickets (released 17 Mar 2020, based on the duck-themed Leap Day event around 29 Feb 2020)
+- Giants Time Bracelet - 10 Shrine Tickets (released 14 May 2020, based on multiple big-boss monsters from multiple previous events)
 - Green Ooze Shrine Bracelet - 5 Shrine Tickets  (released 4 Feb 2020, based on Green Ooze Camp Nano events from 2018)
 - Marionette Bracelet (called the "Skull & Clown Marionette Bracelet" in the store and nowhere else) - 5 Shrine Tickets (released 17 Mar 2020, based on various haunted carnival NaNo events)
 - Polygon Time Bracelet - 3 Shrine Tickets (released 17 Mar 2020, based on the geometry-themed Pi Day event 14 Mar-17 Mar 2020)